me-megov/t004/README.md

 The project has two implementations of network address range to customer lookup table.
 The first is based on TreeRangeMap (TRM) from Google's Guava, so there is a single external dependency from Guava 23.
-The second one is based on my own implementation of augmented binary tree (AUT).
+The second one is based on my own partial implementation of augmented binary tree (AUT).

-The TRM implementaion is faster, use mature code base, but I still don't make it work right with IPv6.
-The AUT implementation is buggy, incomplete and untested, but IPv6 is possible 'by design'.
+The TRM implementaion is faster, use mature code base, but initially have some problems with Range objects, holding 128 bit IPv6 address as a Long+Long pair incapsulated inside a class.
+The AUT implementation is maybe buggy, somewhat incomplete and untested, but IPv6 in a Long+Long representation is working.

 ### IPvX address processing